(Posted June 2023)

 I took an astronomy course as an elective in university.
 I thought it would be a bird course.
 It definitely was not.
 It was more about the calculus and physics involved in orbital rotation than about spotting the Big Dipper on a clear night.
 I suffered through it, crammed the technical for the final exam, and passed the course.

 Much to my dismay, passing that astronomy course did not make me an astronaut.
 Astronauts do not just have to know a lot of stuff; they must be able to do a lot of stuff.
 Under pressure.
-But what does this have to do with the CFE?
+But what does this have to do with the CPA Common Final Examination (CFE)?
 Simply put, the CFE does not test what you know; rather, it tests what you can do with that knowledge.

 The fancy term for this kind of testing is “competency-referenced evaluation.”
 To wrap your head around it, picture a Venn diagram in your mind.
 The first circle represents technical knowledge, and the second circle represents skills.
 The overlapping area represents competency and that is the piece that the CFE measures.